creative-mobile/CME.Documentation/docs/user_guide/getting_started.md

 ![](../assets/first deploy.gif)

-Вероятнее всего, вам прийдется установить сгенерированные ключи доступа AWS в открывшийся файл `.aws/credentials` в вашей домашней директории.
 You will most likely have to install the generated AWS access keys into the opened '.aws/credentials' file in your home directory.
 See the [official userguide](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-files.html) for more details.

 ## <a id="stores"></a> Configuring stores integrations

-For access keys to **Google Developer Console**, go to [Google Play Console](https://play.google.com/console/){target=_blank} and follow the steps below:
+For access keys to **Google Developer Console**, go to [Google Play Console](https://play.google.com/console/) and follow the steps below:

 1. Set up a service account.
 ![!](../assets/google_1.gif)